HLT54115 Diploma of Nursing

 We will advise you by email the time and date of your test once you have attended a compulsory Information session & Group interview.

-There is funding available for eligible students through the State Government which will reduce the cost of the fees.
+There may be funding available for eligible students through the State Government which will reduce the cost of the fees.
 This will be discussed in detail at the information sessions.

 All students accepted into the course will be required to set up a payment plan at the beginning of the course, which will direct debit the associated fees each week/fortnight/month.